core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

-Leafs of type enumeration MUST be encoded using a CBOR unsigned integer (major type 0) or CBOR negative integer (major type 1), depending on the actual value.
-Enumeration values are either explicitly assigned using the YANG statement 'value' or automatically assigned based on the algorithm defined in {{Section 9.6.4.2 of RFC7950}}.
+Leafs of type enumeration MUST be encoded using a CBOR unsigned integer (major type 0) or CBOR negative integer (major type 1), depending on the actual value, or exceptionally as a tagged text string (see below).
+Enumeration values are either
+explicitly assigned using the YANG statement 'value' or automatically assigned based on the algorithm defined in {{Section 9.6.4.2 of RFC7950}}.